 Mission & Objectives

 As many of the Program's graduates begin work upon graduation in industry or with governmental organizations, the curriculum is designed to prepare students for these roles by requiring a number of courses in the various fields of civil engineering and by providing limited specialization in one given area.
-The curriculum is designed to encourage lifelong learning and to prepare students for undertaking advanced studies in engineering or in other professional areas.
+The curriculum is also designed to encourage lifelong learning and to prepare students for undertaking advanced studies in engineering or in other professional areas.

-Program Educational Objectives
+Program's Educational Objectives